Individual Retirement Accounts

 - A maximum of up to $5,500 per year for single.
 For owners age 50 and over, you may contribute a maximum of $6,500.

-- Contributions can be made for the previous tax year up to April 15th of the current year.
+- Contributions can be made for the previous tax year generally up to April 15th of the current year.
+Check with your tax advisor for the exact date.

 - Money may be withdrawn before age 59 ½ to purchase a first home (up to $10,000 maximum) or pay qualified costs of a higher education.